-Key indicators of demand for rental housing are low vacancy rates, increasing rent levels, and high numbers of households experiencing rent burden and living in overcrowded and/or substandard conditions.
+Key indicators of demand for rental housing are increasing rent levels and high numbers of households experiencing rent burden and living in overcrowded and/or substandard conditions.
 In addition, the significant numbers of people who are homeless or on waiting lists for housing subsidies point to an unmet need for rental housing.

-- The north side's 2.7% vacancy rate represents a tight market, according to either the 6% threshold set by HUD or the 5% measure used by appraisers, and well below the regional vacancy rate of 4.2%. - Rent increased on the north side of Chicago by 6.1% from 1998 to 1999, compared to a 2.0% increase in inflation.
-This rate of increase is also well above the overall regional increase of 3.6%. - The north side of Chicago lost 7,588 units of rental housing to condominium conversions between 1993 and 1998. - As the following table details, more than 192,000 renter households in Chicago pay more than the recommended 30% of household income towards rent.
+- Average rents increased on the south side by 2.6% from 1998 to 1999, compared to a 2% increase in inflation. - As the following table details, more than 192,000 renter households in Chicago pay more than the recommended 30% of household income towards rent.
 A third of those families spend more than 50% of their income for rent.